Offshore Account Setup – What to Do

 Since procedures differ by bank and country, it’s important to clarify certain issues before opening up the account.
 You will want to know where there are restrictions in transferring large amount of money.
 Thus, you will want to be aware of the methods for such authorization.
 You will also want to find out if the bank’s debit card will work internationally.
 Does it work for both for retail purchases and in ATMs?
 Find out if you can use the debit card to pay for online goods and services.

-While interest rates offered by offshore banks are sometimes higher than those in the U.S. The fee structures may also be higher.
-Part of performing due diligence is considering all fees charged by the bank.
+Interest rates many offshore banks offer are sometimes higher than those that US banks provide.
+The fee structures may also be slightly higher.
+Part of performing due diligence is considering all fees that the bank charges.
 If you do not plan to make a lot of transfers, fees may not make much difference; but they can add up with a very active bank account.

 Once Your Account is Open